-Richmond beats No. 10 Kentucky, 1st win vs AP top-10 team
+Richmond beats No. 10 Kentucky, 1st win vs AP top 10 team

 Kentucky (1-1) got within eight before Richmond answered with Jacob Gilyard’s fast-break layup and Matt Grace’s 3-pointer for a 13-point edge with 4:40 left.
 Francis added a 3-pointer that made it 72-56 and sparked a celebration on the Spiders’ bench.

-Grant Golden made two free throws for Richmond with 10 seconds left before Burton grabbed Kentucky’s final miss to seal it.
+Golden made two free throws for Richmond with 10 seconds left before Burton grabbed Kentucky’s final miss to seal it.

+Richmond’s veteran core — 10 upperclassmen, including four graduates — overcame Kentucky’s latest roster makeover featuring seven freshmen and 10 newcomers.
+The host Wildcats started four freshmen along with senior transfer Olivier Sarr, and growing pains showed after a crisp opening rout of Morehead State.

+Kentucky committed 11 of its 21 turnovers in the second half, all of which Richmond converted into 22 points after going scoreless before halftime.
+The Wildcats also didn’t record an assist after posting five before the break, in addition to shooting 31%.

+Of the six Wildcats that played at least 10 minutes, five were freshman.

+The Spiders, meanwhile, are the preseason favorite to win the Atlantic 10 Conference championship with so much back from a 24-7 team last season.

-Richmond shot 59% from the field after halftime and held the Wildcats to just 31%.
+Richmond shot 59% from the field after halftime.
 It was the Spiders’ first victory over a ranked team on the road since topping No. 14 Virginia Commonwealth 64-55 on Jan.
 31, 2015.
-The Spiders improved to 14-22 against top-25 opponents.
+The Spiders improved to 14-22 against top 25 opponents.

 B.J.
-Boston Jr. had 20 points and Olivier Sarr 17 for Kentucky, which outrebounded Richmond 54-31 but shot 36% and all missed all 10 tries from behind the arc.
+Boston Jr. had 20 points and Sarr 17 for Kentucky, which outrebounded Richmond 54-31 but shot 36% and all missed all 10 tries from behind the arc.

-Of the six Wildcats that played at least 10 minutes, five were freshman, including four in the starting lineup.
+“It’s a lesson for all of us,” Sarr said.
+“It’s just the second game of the year.
+We’ve got to pick our heads up, because we got a whole lot of games coming. … Just learn from our mistakes and move on.”

 POLL IMPLICATIONS

 Kentucky will likely fall out of the top 10 with the loss.
-Richmond might gain a few toward getting in the rankings with a huge win.
+Richmond earned 40 votes last week but should gain quite a few more toward getting in the rankings with a huge win.

 THE TAKEAWAY